From Arithmetic to Logic: The Resilience of Logic and Lookup-Based Neural Networks Under Parameter Bit-Flips: Theoretical Development

 At the same time, such events are statistically unlikely.
 For a layer with $n$ quantized weights of $B_w$ bits each, integer zero-point precision $B_Z$, and floating-point scale precision $B_S$, the total number of bits is

 Hence,

 which is much smaller than the probability of hitting an ordinary weight bit when $n \gg 1$.
+This quantity is not the output error itself.
+It is the fraction of stored layer bits belonging to the shared affine quantization parameters (metadata), equivalently the probability that a uniformly random corrupted bit hits the scale or zero-point rather than an ordinary integer weight.
+We use it to separate two effects: frequent localized integer-weight errors and rare shared metadata errors.
+When such a metadata fault occurs, the resulting output error is characterized by the two cases below: protected quantization parameters recover the localized integer behavior, while corrupted $Z$ and $S$ introduce additive and multiplicative layer-wide distortions.
 Therefore, under random independent bit flips, most faults still strike the quantized weights rather than the shared quantization parameters.

 We therefore focus on the practically relevant layer-wise setting and consider two cases.

 \paragraph{Case 1: Protected Quantization Parameters}

 \begin{theorem}[Layer-wise AQ Error with Protected Quantization Parameters] Let